How to write about daylight saving time, time zones, and more.

 AM and PM

-Also, there are at least two acceptable ways to write "a.m." and "p.m.," which are abbreviations for "ante meridiem" and "post meridiem."
+There are at least two acceptable ways to write "a.m." and "p.m.," which are abbreviations for "ante meridiem" and "post meridiem."
 "Ante meridiem" is Latin for "before noon" and "post meridiem" is Latin for "after noon."
-Note that it is "meridieM," not “meridiaN.”
+Note that it is "meridieM" not “meridiaN.”

-There are also a couple common redundancies that relate to time.
+There are also a couple redundancies that relate to time.

 For example, it's redundant to say "8:00 a.m. in the morning."
 By including the a.m. you've already indicated that it's morning.

-It's also usually redundant to use the phrase "period of time"--either "period" alone or "time" alone will suffice (10).
-Marc in Long Beach, California, wrote in about this recently: He thought it would be better to say, "O.J. drove his van for a long time" than "O.J. drove his van for a long period of time."
-And Marc's right; there's no reason to say "period of time" when "time" will do just fine (11, 12).
-Merriam-Webster's Dictionary of English Usage argues that occasionally including the words "period of" adds clarity (13), but I'm willing to bet that 19 times out of 20 you can use either "period" or "time" without causing confusion, but if you run into a sentence in which you really think you need it, go ahead.
+It's also usually redundant to use the phrase "period of time” — either "period" alone or "time" alone will usually suffice (10, 11, 12).
+Merriam-Webster's Dictionary of English Usage argues that occasionally using the full phrase "period of time" adds clarity (13), but I'm willing to bet that 19 times out of 20 you can use either "period" or "time" without causing confusion, but if you run into a sentence in which you really think you need it, go ahead.

 1. Merriam-Webster's Dictionary of English Usage.
 Springfield: Merriam-Webster, 1994, p.
 828.